Anushka-Gamad/Code-connect/README.md

 # Code-connect
-it is a chat app for coders to connect with each other according to the language they code in.
+it is a chat app for coders to connect with each other.